peercoin/peercoin/doc/build-openbsd.md

 ### 1. Configuration

-Note that external signer support is currently not available on OpenBSD, since the used header-only library Boost.Process fails to compile (certain system calls and preprocessor defines like `waitid()` and `WEXITED` are missing).

 There are many ways to configure Bitcoin Core, here are a few common examples:

 ##### Descriptor Wallet and GUI: